fmrtl73/pxdocs/content/install-with-other/nomad/installation/install-as-a-nomad-job.md

 You can also follow the logs to wait for Portworx to be ready.

-In the example below, I am using the first allocation ID, i.e. 20a20fd0:
+In the example below, I am using the first allocation ID, which is `20a20fd0`:

 ```text
 nomad alloc logs -f 20a20fd0